tkuhn/tkuhn.github.com/index.md

 Welcome to my website.
-I am a tenured assistant professor at VU University Amsterdam and starting entrepreneur focussing on how we can apply semantic technologies in a user-friendly manner to radically improve the communication of knowledge.
+I am CEO and Founder at Knowledge Pixels (and a former academic) focussing on how we can apply semantic technologies in a user-friendly manner to radically improve the communication of knowledge.
 <!--See my [CV](cv.pdf) (or its short version at the bottom of this page).-->

 More on